andreykobal/ava-ai-agent-launchpad/README.md

 - **Create AI Agents:** Generate dynamic character profiles and images with AI.
 - **Tokenize Characters:** Deploy smart contracts that create an ERC20 token for each agent.
 - **Enable Live Chat:** Chat interactively with your AI agents.
-- **Automate Socials:** Produce detailed character files (e.g., for Eliza) to drive automated social posts on platforms like X (Twitter), Discord, and Telegram.
+- **Automate Socials:** Produce detailed character files (e.g., for Eliza) to drive automated social posts on platforms like X (Twitter), Discord, Telegram, and more.

----

-## Team Introduction

-- **Your Name/Team Name** – *Lead Developer / Founder*
-  Expert in full-stack development with a focus on AI and Web3 integrations.
-- **Collaborator Name** – *Smart Contract Engineer*
-  Specialized in Solidity and blockchain-based tokenization.
-- **Collaborator Name** – *Frontend Developer*
-  Experienced in React, Next.js, and decentralized application (dApp) design.

-*(Customize with your team details.)*

 ---